emb-riscv/specs-markdown/interrupts-use-cases.md

 ## Tail chaining

-Given the use cases presented, with virtualy all peripheral interrupts requesting context switches, it results that it is highly likely to have at least two back-to-back interrupts.
+Given the use cases presented, with virtually all peripheral interrupts requesting context switches, it results that it is highly likely to have at least two back-to-back interrupts.